-Run by the University of Copenhagen, the Garden is a huge area filled with historical glasshouses and beautiful plants.
+Run by the University of Copenhagen, the garden is a huge area filled with historical glasshouses and beautiful plants.
 If you pay to get inside the largest glasshouse, you can hang out with some butterflies and see their beautiful spiral staircase within the house.
 Otherwise, the garden is free to enter.

 6: Superkilen Park

-Please, for me, please go here and get yourself a dessert.
-I miss this place so much.
-They have plenty of GF and vegan options, but also plenty of normal bakery options.
+Plenty of GF and vegan options, but also plenty of normal bakery options.

 5: Glass Markets